nhselect/step1-training/content/user-guide/administrator/02-centre-management/configuring-centre-details/managing-registration-prompts/index.md

 createdAt: 2022-09-01T15:21:22.133Z
 updatedAt: 2022-09-01T15:21:22.137Z
 ---
-When a Learner registers or is registered by the centre for a profile, the system prompts for some basic information: **first name**, **last name**, **email address** and **job group**.
+When a Learner registers or is registered by the centre for a profile, the system prompts for some basic information: **first name, last name, email address** and **job group**. ​

-We recommend centres also add the following additional **mandatory** question prompts/answers, as you will be able to filter delegates by these (to make it easier to navigate) and once reporting is developed, filter your reporting.

-We recommend adding the below **3 pre-existing prompts** in the platform, with the below answer options:​
+To make it easier to filter through the Trust's delegate list and, in future, reporting data, we recommend centres add the following **3 mandatory pre-existing prompts /answers** to the registration process:

 #### Prompt 1: Programme of study / course ​